SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 ## How to Set Up Project Template?

 **Project Template** controls the structure and required fields for a project, ensuring consistency and efficiency.
-It allows you to define what information must be filled in when creating a new project.
+It allows you to define what information must be filled in when creating a project.

 <br>